Guidelines for Group

 - Respect confidentiality.

-- Arrive to sessions on time.
+- Arrive at sessions on time.

 - Pay for sessions on time.